 Q. What is the best way to wrap up the cord for my controllers?

 A. Simply wrapping the cord around the controller itself could damage the wires and cause malfunction.
 Opt for the rubber band method instead.
 It prevents extra stress on the cord and its point of connection at the top of the controller.
 Hold your controller in one hand and give yourself about six inches of cord length from where it connects at the top.
 Beginning at that point, wrap the cord around one hand.
 Once you’re out of cord, remove it and wrap it up with a rubber band approximately three times — not much more than that or it may be too tight.
 The six-inch slack keeps the connection site intact and lightly wrapping the cord in a rubber band keeps all areas secure for easy packing.

 Q. Will an Xbox One and its case be too heavy for my child to carry?

 A. Expect approximately ten to fifteen pounds of weight, fully packed.
 To put it in perspective, it weighs a little less than an average middle schooler’s backpack.
 It’s manageable, and the older your child, the easier it is to carry.
 If you’re still concerned the weight is too much for one shoulder, opt for a backpack style.

-Q. In the event my carrying case is lost, where can I put my name on it so it can be returned?
+Q. In the event that my carrying case is lost, where can I put my name on it so it can be returned?

-A. If your Xbox One carrying case doesn’t have a place for your contact info, you can purchase a luggage tag.
-Another option is to write your information on fabric with permanent marker and sew it to the inside fabric of your carrying case.
+A. If your Xbox One carrying case doesn’t have a place for your contact info, you can use a luggage tag.
+Another option is to write your information on fabric with a permanent marker and sew it to the inside fabric of your carrying case.
 Include your name, telephone number, and email address so the finder has more than one way to contact you.